-Developed by J. Welles Wilder, the Average Directional Index (ADX) helps traders measure how strongly price is trending and whether its momentum is increasing or falling.
+Developed by J. Welles Wilder, the Average Directional Index (ADX) helps traders measure how strongly the price is trending and whether its momentum is increasing or falling.

 It’s important to emphasize that while ADX measures the strength of a trend, it does NOT identify the trend’s direction.